doruo/fedora-hyprland-custom-installer/README.md

 ### Description

 Custom auto installer for [Hyprland](https://hypr.land/) on [Fedora](https://fedoraproject.org/), with integrated whiptail CLI.
-Made for personnal purpose.

 Using Jakoolit's [incredible setup](https://github.com/JaKooLit/Fedora-Hyprland).

+It's mostly made for my personnal purposes, but I keep it public if some ppl might need it too :)

 This script can additionnaly install :